magento/devdocs/guides/v2.2/config-guide/cli/config-cli-subcommands-index.md

 ### Reindex in parallel mode {#config-cli-subcommands-index-reindex-parallel}

 In Magento 2.2.5, indexers are scoped and multi-threaded to support reindexing in parallel mode.
-This feature reduces processing time by parallelizing by the indexer's dimension and executing across multiple threads.
+This feature reduces processing time.
+It parallelizes by the indexer's dimension and executes across multiple threads.

 The following indexes can be run in parallel mode:
 - Catalog Search Fulltext can be paralleled by store views.